University of Michigan in Ann Arbor, MI

 - Build public awareness of LBD in Michigan

-With these three goals in mind, the Carl Rinne Initiative has already made major differences across the state.
-The MADCC now facilitates three successful support groups in the metro-Detroit area for caregivers and those with LBD – the only known support groups held concurrently for both LBD patients and caregivers in the country.
+With these three goals in mind, the Carl Rinne LBD Initiative has already made major differences across the state.
+The MADRC now facilitates six successful support groups in Michigan for caregivers and those with LBD – the only known support groups held concurrently for both LBD patients and caregivers in the country.
 All facilitators are trained through the LBDA.

 Henry Paulson, MD, PhD